WICG/view-transitions/explainer.md

 This sketch is particularly half-baked.
 A more concrete proposal will be possible when more of the concepts are decided.

 - [Open question](https://github.com/WICG/shared-element-transitions/issues/79): Do we need `createTransitionElement`?
 It could be done via adding CSS properties, but it might be clumsy if the developer is going to immediately remove the properties afterwards.
-- [Open question](https://github.com/WICG/shared-element-transitions/issues/80): How does the outgoing page offer just the for transition?
+- [Open question](https://github.com/WICG/shared-element-transitions/issues/80): How does the outgoing page offer just the root for transition?
 - [Open question](https://github.com/WICG/shared-element-transitions/issues/81): When is the `performTransition` callback called?

 ## Defining the animation